Progress towards the two-thirds conjecture on locating-total dominating sets: Introduction

 \section{Introduction}

 Our aim is to study upper bounds on the smallest size of locating-total dominating sets in graphs.
 This notion is part of the extended research area of \emph{identification problems} in graphs and, more generally, discrete structures like hypergraphs.
-In this type of problems, one seeks to select a small solution set, generally vertices of a graph, in order to uniquely identify each vertex of the graph by its relationship with the selected vertices.
+In these types of problems, one seeks to select a small solution set, generally some vertices of a graph, in order to uniquely identify each vertex of the graph by its relationship with the selected vertices.
 More precisely, given a set $D$ of vertices of a graph $G$, we say that two vertices $v$ and $w$ of $G$ are \emph{located} by $D$ if they have distinct sets of neighbors in $D$.
+On the other hand, any set $D$ of vertices of $G$ that locates every pair $v,w$ of vertices in $V(G) \setminus D$ is called a \emph{locating set} of $G$.
 Various notions based on this location property have been studied, such as locating-dominating sets~\cite{S88}, identifying codes~\cite{KCL98} or separating sets~\cite{BS07}, to name a few.
-We refer to the online bibliography on these topics maintained by Lobstein~\cite{biblio} (almost 500 references by the time of writing, in 2022).
-This type of problems have a wide range of applications, such as fault-detection in sensor or computer networks~\cite{KCL98,UTS04}, biological testing~\cite{MS85}, machine learning~\cite{BGL19}, or canonical representations of graphs~\cite{B80,KPSV04}, to name a few.
+We refer to the online bibliography on these topics maintained by Jean and Lobstein~\cite{biblio} (almost 500 references by the time of writing, in 2022).
+Such problems have a wide range of applications, such as fault-detection in sensor or computer networks~\cite{KCL98,UTS04}, biological testing~\cite{MS85}, machine learning~\cite{BGL19}, or canonical representations of graphs~\cite{B80,KPSV04}, to name a few.

 In this paper, we study the notion of a locating-total dominating set.
 A set $D$ of vertices is a \emph{total dominating set}, abbreviated TD-set, of a graph $G$ if every vertex in $G$ has a neighbor in $D$.
 Total dominating sets are a natural and widely studied variant of the domination problem in graphs.
-We refer to the book~\cite{bookTD} for an overview on the topic.
+We refer to the books~\cite{HaHeHe-23,bookTD} for an overview on the topic.
 A \emph{locating-total dominating set} of $G$ is a TD-set $D \subset V(G)$ such that any two vertices of $G$ not in $D$ are located by $D$.
 The smallest size of such a locating-total dominating set of a graph $G$ is called the \emph{locating-total domination number} of $G$ and is denoted by $\gLT(G)$.
 A graph admits a (locating-)total dominating set if and only if it has no isolated vertex.
-We abbreviate a locating-total dominating set by LTD-set, and we say that a $\gamma_t^L$-\emph{set of $G$} is a LTD-set of minimum cardinality, $\gamma_t^L(G)$, in $G$.
+We abbreviate a locating-total dominating set by LTD-set, and we say that a $\gamma_t^L$-\emph{set of $G$} is an LTD-set of minimum cardinality, $\gamma_t^L(G)$, in $G$.